Join me on a virtual ride to the oil fields on our tour to the beach of the Arctic Ocean. Read what I saw when I made the tour.

 The four of you cuddle up in a camper in a parking lot in front of some container housing.
 The workers or food had reached the platform or ship.
 The swans are on their flight to their warm winter quarters.
 The container town falls asleep.
 The polar bear munches the yellow-red apple on the beach.
 The bear doesn’t mind the bruises.
 The nanook is happy to have the apple at all.

-Travel tip: When you want to make this tour, you have to book it 24 hours in advance.
-Since there is no cell phone contact on the haulway between Cold Foot and Deadhorse, make the call when you are in Cold Foot.
+Travel tip: When you want to make this tour to the beach of the Arctic Ocean, you have to book it 24 hours in advance.
+Because there is no cell phone contact on the haulway between Cold Foot and Deadhorse, make the call when you are in Cold Foot.

 You may also be interested in reading about traveling off the tourist paths to Alaska hot springs.